codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 ### Viewing variables in pipeline builds

-Variables, both system (environemt) and custom (user-defined), are a  used in pipelines and their builds.
+Variables, both system (environment) and custom (user-defined), are injected into pipelines from different sources and at different levels.
+The variables actually used by a specific build of the pipeline varies according to the specific events that triggered the pipeline.
-You can view all the variables within a selected build, and identify where they were used and overrides if any.
+View all the variables used within a selected build, and identify their sources, and overrides if any.

-Here's an example of the
+Here's an example of the list of variables for a build.
    {% include
 image.html
 lightbox="true"